corey-hermesch/Aircraft_Wildlife_Strike_Project/README.md

 ## Data Dictionary Notes
 * FAA Wildlife Strike Database contains records of reported wildlife strikes since 1990.
 Wildlife strike reporting is often voluntary.
 The database represents only the information received from airlines, airports, pilots, Mandatory Occurrence Reports (MOR), incident/accident information, and other sources.
 * About 272,000 wildlife strikes were reported in the USA between 1990 and 2022 (about 17,000 strikes at 693 U.S. airports in 2022).
-An additional 4,800 strikes were reportetd by U.S. Air Carriers at foreign airports, 1990-2022 (about 230 stikes at 91 airports in 53 countries in 2022).
+An additional 4,800 strikes were reported by U.S. Air Carriers at foreign airports, 1990-2022 (about 230 strikes at 91 airports in 53 countries in 2022).
 * Raw database downloaded 1 Jun 2023 contained data current up to 20 May 2023
 * Raw database contained 297,947 rows and 100 columns